abdn-ai-soc/teachableMachineTutorial/README.md

 ### Gathering Images.

 If you are struggling to find some images to use inside your classes, see this link [Unsplash.com](https://unsplash.com/).
-Or

 # Acknowledgements